Kasumpati

-Kasumpati, also called Kasumpti, is a village in Shimla District in the Indian state of Himachal Pradesh.
+Kasumpati, also called Kasumpti, is a part in Shimla District in the North Indian state of Himachal Pradesh.

 Geography

 Kasumpati (Kasumpti) is at an elevation of 1883 m.

 Climate

 Kasumpati has a cool and moderate climate.
 Between December and March, the village gets heavy snow and the temperature can hover around freezing point.
 During the summer, the climate is warmer with temperatures around thirty degrees Celsius.

 Politics

-Rana Anirudh Singh (born 27 January 1977) is the present Member of Legislative Assembly (MLA) from Kasumpti, Shimla, Himachal Pradesh since 2012 to 2017.
+Anirudh Singh (born 27 January 1977) is the present Member of Legislative Assembly (MLA) from Kasumpti, Shimla, Himachal Pradesh since 2012 to 2017.